 In such a case, choosing an apt framework can be tough especially when multiple frameworks are available.
 Some might offer automation, while some might offer comprehensive development tools and freedom.

 To choose the best one, this blog lists out a few of the popular Node.js frameworks based on their popularity and usage among developers.
-So, which is the most popular Node.js framework loved by developers in 2022?
+So, which is the most popular Node.js framework loved by developers in 2023?
 Let’s find out.
-But before that, let’s have some basics clear.
+But before that, let’s have some basics of nodejs development clear.

 Node.JS is an ideal framework for creating chat apps, video streaming apps, live news feeds, games, web apps, and single-page applications.